haoran1012/PostGIS-Builder/docs/apps/pgtileserv.rst

 This app is included in the CrunchyData examples and is simply configured for use.

-It can be access via the GeoDjango tab on the home page:
+It can be access via the pg_tileserv tab on the home page:

 .. image:: _static/pgtile-tab.png